 1. Training and practice.
 A basketball coach knows their team cannot win a game without practice.
 And embedded in that practice is training and drills—two elements of successful crisis preparation.
 Start now, and implement often.

 2. Logistics.
 Believe it or not, crises have predictable rhythms and cycles.
 Learn what a real crisis looks like and how the media will respond.
 The more you know, the more confident you will be when the real thing shows up.
 A cool head comes from understanding what you’re up against.
 Here is a quick list of resources that will give you a big picture of what to expect:

 Books: Listen, Engage, Respond by Chris Syme; Four Stages of Highly Effective Crisis Management by Jane Jordan Meier; and Manager’s Guide to Crisis Management by Jonathan Bernstein.
 Also, it helps to know what a viral event looks like and how to manage it.
-Here’s my account of handling a global social media crisis and some lessons I learned.
-Also, this article on handling negative comments on Facebook includes observations from a real-time event.

 3. Channel Surfing.
 In the book, The Now Revolution, authors Amber Naslund and Jay Baer wrote, “fight social media fire with social media water.”
 In other words, address the crisis on the channel that is buzzing about it.
 If it’s on Twitter and Facebook, go there with your messages.
 Don’t rely on a traditional press release.
 The only stakeholders that will read it are the press.